 He runs 21soul – a space for people who want to live with depth, grit, grace and spirit and make a real difference in their work, art and life.

 His titles include 'Soul Manifestos and Pieces of Joy' – a collection of short poetic essays, together with 'Soul Meditations' and his long eco-poem, 'Blue Marble'.
-He is the author of several other poetry pamphlets, previously out of print, but now available in digital editions, and edits 'Unpsychology Magazine' which now has three issues, with the fourth – on the theme of Climate Minds – open for submissions until the end of Septmebr 2017.
+He is the author of several other poetry pamphlets, previously out of print, but now available in digital editions, and edits 'Unpsychology Magazine' which now has four issues.

 His poetry and essays have appeared in a number of publications; most notably in 'Earthlines Magazine', 'Dark Mountain Book: Issue 3' and 'The Interpreter's House'.